 The property that APSS invests in includes private market investment in real estate, infrastructure, private debt and similar assets.
 Assets include privately-traded buildings, including building developments.
 Infrastructure includes privately-traded assets.
 Private debt is money owed on a loan made by a private entity such as a bank.

-'Public market' refers to investments in shares and bonds traded on public exchanges like the Australian Stock Exchange.
+'Public market' refers to investments in shares and bonds traded on public exchanges like the Australian Securities Exchange.
 They can be bought and sold readily and are therefore referred to as liquid.
 This also means that their value can change very quickly if investor demand rises or falls, a characteristic referred to as volatility.

 This is the part of your APSS benefit that is non-preserved, but which you are restricted from withdrawing in cash (or transferring to the APSS Rollover) while you are employed by Australia Post or an Associated Employer.

 A Reversionary Beneficiary is the person who you nominate to receive income payments from the balance of the APSS Pension in the event of your death, unless they elect to receive the balance as a lump sum.